Jelly MDHV

 Poor road conditions

 Another common cause of motorcycle accidents is poor road conditions.
-This includes potholes or debris in the road, poor weather conditions, or lack of street lighting.
+These include potholes or debris on the road, poor weather conditions, or a lack of street lighting.

-When you’re driving your motorcycle on a clear day, it’s easier to identify hazardous road conditions ahead.
-But if visibility is low because of rain or fog, you can’t see obstacles until they’re too close to avoid.
+When driving your motorcycle on a clear day, it’s easier to identify hazardous road conditions ahead.
+But if visibility is low because of rain or fog, you can only see obstacles once they’re too close to avoid.

-Poor road conditions like potholes, debris, and poor weather can all lead to serious injuries in motorcycle accidents, even for the most advanced rider.
+Poor road conditions, such as potholes, debris, and poor weather, can lead to severe injuries in motorcycle accidents, even for the most advanced rider.

 Blind spots

 This can lead to them side-swiping your vehicle.
-In a car, this may not have a serious effect.
-But on a motorcycle, this impact can cause you to lose control of your vehicle.
+In a car, this may not have a severe effect.
+But on a motorcycle, this impact can cause you to lose control of your car.

 This type of accident is especially prevalent on highways, where large vehicles forget to pay attention to their blind spots after long stretches of driving.
 At these high speeds, a blind spot accident can be fatal for a motorcyclist.